Gio0300/gio0300.github.io/docs/_posts/2023-03-04-azure-monitor-telemetry-enrichment.md

 ---
-layout: default
+layout: post
-title: "Making Azure Monitor even more insightful with telemetry enrichment"
+title: Making Azure Monitor even more insightful with telemetry enrichment
+subtitle: A case study on using telemetry enrichment for Azure Monitor
 date: 2023-03-04
 tags: azure monitor web
-description: A case study on using telemetry enrichment for Azure Monitor
 ---

-# Making Azure Monitor even more insightful with telemetry enrichment
 Azure Monitor offers a tremendous amount of observability with minimal configuration.
 The Azure Monitor Agent and Application Insights SDKs truly do a wonderful job straight out of the box.
 However, they cannot account for every possible scenario.
 Some times we need more context-specific information for a crucial insight.
 This is where telemetry enrichment comes into play.
 In this article we will explore a real world scenario where we used telemetry enrichment to provide that necessary insight.

 Let me provide some context before we go further.
 Our application is a single page web app supported by a BFF (backend for frontend), both of which are instrumented with the Application Insights SDK for their respective platform.